zseta/carepet-python/README.md

 every ten seconds.
 Whenever you see `Pushing data` in the command line that is when data actually gets insterted into ScyllaDB.

-You can modify the frequency of the generated data by changing the `--measure` and `--buffer-interval` arguments.
+Optional: You can modify the frequency of the generated data by changing the `--measure` and `--buffer-interval` arguments.
 For example, you can generate new data points every three seconds and insert the batches every 30 seconds: